wjlock/pong-revisited/README.md

 | `launchBall` | launches the ball in a randow y direction based on last point scored|
 | `resetBoard` | Function to put board back to inital state after button click |

+## Technologies Used

+This project was built using HTML, CSS, and Javascript.